I grew up eating mac and cheese from a blue box and I’ll defend it in certain contexts. Late night, age 19, no other options?

-Sharp cheddar gives you the classic mac and cheese flavor.
-Gruyere adds a nutty, slightly sweet depth that sharp cheddar alone cannot give you.
-Cream cheese melts into the sauce and makes everything velvety and smooth.
+Three cheeses is not a gimmick here.
+Sharp cheddar gives you the classic flavor.
+Gruyere adds this nutty, slightly sweet depth that sharp cheddar can’t give you alone.

 - 16 oz elbow macaroni, uncooked